-Irritants such as cigarette smoke, vehicle fumes and cooking smoke can affect the respiratory system of an infant and cause chest congestion.
+Irritants such as cigarette smoke, vehicle fumes and cooking smoke can affect the respiratory system of infants and cause chest congestion.

-If your baby suffers from asthma, he is susceptible to chest congestion.
+If a baby suffers from asthma, he will be susceptible to chest congestion.

 5. Premature Birth

 Premature babies have a very weak immune system.
-This can make them easily prone to catching infections like chest congestion.
+This makes them prone to chest congestion.

 Signs and Symptoms of Chest Congestion in Babies

-Watch out for the following signs and symptoms which may be an indication of chest congestion:
+Look out for the following signs and symptoms of chest congestion in babies.

 Your infant’s breathing pattern is likely to change if he has chest congestion.
-If you notice him breathing heavyily and with diffculty, then it is probably a case of chest congestion.
+If you notice him breathing heavily and with difficulty, then it’s probably a case of chest congestion.

 Discomfort can make babies cranky and irritable.
 If you notice a sudden change in your baby’s mood, check if it’s chest congestion.

-Sleeping with a blocked or stuffy nose is an ordeal for infants and adults alike.
-If your infant has not been sleeping well, it may be a symptom of the approaching chest congestion.
+Sleeping with a blocked or stuffy nose is a challenge for infants.
+If your baby hasn’t been sleeping well, it may be chest congestion.

 A stuffy nose can affect the olfactory senses and make food less appealing to babies.
 So if your little one hasn’t been feeding well, he may be suffering from congestion in the chest.

-While chest congestion and cold always happen together, a visit to the doctor isn’t a necessity usually.Proper care with the help of home remedies is sufficient to eliminate mild chest congestion.
-However, the following warning symptoms may require you to take your child to a clinic.
+While chest congestion and a cold always happen together, a visit to the paediatrician isn’t a necessity always.
+However, if you spot these warning symptoms, you must take your baby to a doctor immediately.

-This can be due to severe chest congestion and a blocked air pipe.
-If the oxygen supply is too little, his lips might become blue.
-AHe might grunt and moan and his nostrils may flare.
-This condition requires medical attention.
+This results from severe chest congestion or a blocked air pipe.
+If his lips turn blue, he grunts, moans, and his nostrils flare, your baby requires medical attention.

 Home Remedies for Chest Congestion in Infants

-An effective method for immediate relief, steaming helps to loosen the mucus inside the chest.
-Additionally, it provides moisture to the nasal cavity and helps prevent the drying up of mucus which can block the air pathway.
-Use a vapouriser or humidifier in your baby’s room.
-This device adds moisture to the air and provides relief.
+An effective method that will provide your baby with immediate relief is steaming.
+Steaming will help loosen the mucus inside the chest.
+Furthermore, it will moisturise the nasal cavity and prevent the drying up of mucus which can block the airway.
+A vapouriser or humidifier adds moisture to the air.
 Alternatively, you can take your baby into a bathroom filled with steam.